UCLA-StarAI/Collapsed-Compilation/README.md

 # Collapsed-Compilation
-Code for Approximate Knowledge Compilation by Online Collapsed Importance Sampling
+This repository will contain code for "Approximate Knowledge Compilation by Online Collapsed Importance Sampling", to appear at NIPS 2018.